DataDog/documentation/content/en/tracing/trace_collection/automatic_instrumentation/dd_libraries/dotnet-core.md

 ### Supported .NET Core runtimes

-The .NET Tracer supports instrumentation on .NET Core 2.1, .NET Core 3.1, .NET 5, .NET 6, .NET 7, and .NET 8.
+The .NET APM SDK supports instrumentation on .NET Core 2.1, .NET Core 3.1, .NET 5, .NET 6, .NET 7, and .NET 8.

 For a full list of Datadog's .NET Core library and processor architecture support (including legacy and maintenance versions), see [Compatibility Requirements][1].